• Skip to primary navigation

 Lipton Tea Time Moms' Brunch

 One of the life lessons I hope I am passing on to my daughter and son is the massive importance of good friends in life.
-We all have friends for different reasons: ones that will always make us laugh, ones that immediately go to action in times of crisis, ones that we can always count on to just be there and listen, ones to tell us that we're being ridiculous, ones who are always the voice of reason.
-I'm grateful to have such a diverse group of women friends from all parts of my life, and I love opportunities like this where we can get together and just be.
+We all have friends for different reasons.
+Friends that will always make us laugh.
+Friends that immediately go to action in times of crisis.
+And those that we can always count on to just be there and listen.
+The ones to tell us that we're being ridiculous, ones who are always the voice of reason.

 So cheers to good friends!